okpom/project-horse/ProjectDocument.md

   Q1: Was there anything you found frustrating?

   A1: The gameplay itself seems a bit more intuitive after playing around with it.
 I find it frustrating that there's no fight information that gets displayed after someone gets hit apart from just looking at a person's health.
 If I'm not paying full attention to the game, I feel like I might not see that the boss did a lot of damage to me.

 ---
   Q2: Did the game feel too long, too short, or just about right?

-  A2: The game felt too short.
-There isn't much to do as a player apart from just clicking on the skills that do the most damage.

----
-  Q3: Were there particular aspects that you found satisfying?

-  A3: It's nice seeing the selected skills show up on top of the player.

----
-  Q4: If you could change just one thing, what would it be?

-  A4: I would either change the skills to be more dynamic or add skills that do no damage but provide buffs.

----
-  Q5: What was missing from the game?

-  A5: All the background assets and character models.

----

-### **II.** Tester #2 (12/7/25)
-  State of the Game: Very basic skills (flat damage values, no buffs), no intro cutscene, no assets, no clash system (there was only direct attacks).

----

-  Q1: How did the controls feel?
-Did they make sense?

-  A1: Clicking the skills was intuitive.

----
-  Q2: Did the game feel too long, too short, or just about right?